 Alcohol is everywhere: Why it’s still so hard not to drink

 Beyond addiction, if a friend is not drinking alcohol, they may be pregnant or trying to get pregnant, and “both can be stressful for someone with infertility,” says Betsy Campbell, chief engagement officer for RESOLVE, an organization that helps people struggling to build their family.

 “Studies show that an infertility diagnosis is just as stressful as a cancer diagnosis,” she adds.

 Infertility is also common.
 In the U.S. among heterosexual women 15 to 49 years old with no prior births, about 1 in 5 are unable to get pregnant after one year of trying, the Centers for Disease Control and Prevention reports.
 About 1 in 4 women in this group have difficulty getting pregnant or carrying a pregnancy to term.

 How to respond when someone turns down a drink

 If someone says “no” to an alcoholic drink, you can simply reply with, “OK.
 Can I get you something else?”

-“That’s literally the response,” says Caldwell.
+“That’s literally the response,” according to our clinical experts.
 Friends and family members shouldn’t push for answers and let loved ones approach them if they wish to share more about their decision to not drink, whether it’s just for one night or long-term.

 Everybody has a story, but “not everybody has a right to knowing it,” she says.